yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 Number of bits to use for sharding the block cache.
 The maximum permissible value is 19.

-Default: `-1` (indicates a dynamic scheme that evaluates to 4 if number of cores is less than or equal to 16, 5 for 17-32 cores, 6 for 33-64 cores and so on.)
+Default: `-1` (indicates a dynamic scheme that evaluates to 4 if number of cores is less than or equal to 16, 5 for 17-32 cores, 6 for 33-64 cores, and so on.)

 {{< note title="Note" >}}